Derarapp/tawq/README.md

 # tawq
-Multisite system for universities and colleges ( academic use )
+Multi-site system for universities and colleges ( academic use )